What to Do After a Car Accident in Sacramento: 10 Steps to Take

 Step 2: Call 911 and request medical assistance

 Call 911 immediately if anyone is injured.
 Even if you have seemingly minor injuries, seek medical help.
-Some injuries may not manifest immediately after a car accident, but once you discover them, see a doctor.
-For accidents in Sacramento with no injuries, you can contact the Sacramento Sheriff’s non-emergency line at 916-874-5115.
+Some injuries, like whiplash after a car crash, may not manifest immediately after a car accident, but once you discover them, see a doctor.
+For accidents in Sacramento with no apparent injuries, contact the Sacramento Police Department or use the Sacramento Police Department’s online reporting system for minor incidents.
+For accidents on highways or state routes in Sacramento County, contact the California Highway Patrol.

 Step 3: Report the accident